Primary care GP and nurse led services in a modern health facility in Haywards Heath, West Sussex.

 The Avenue Surgery

-This is a small, closely-knit practice in an area of high deprivation on the northern edge of Brighton.
-It is at the heart of a young population with significant health and social care needs.
+This is a small, closely-knit practice on the northern edge of Brighton.
+There is a variety of patients in our population, all with a variety of needs and backgrounds.

 The practice area covers Crowborough, Rotherfield and surrounding areas and its team provide health care for almost 7000 patients and is supported by a Community Health Team that includes Health Visitors, District Nurses and Midwives.